FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### POST RELEASE OPTIMIZATIONS

-- Polish youtube data api uploads - I only need to toggle between uploading a link directly and uploading a video.
+- Inform user that his session has expired and autoredirect to login
+- Make unit outline and unit breakdown more descriptive in that user can know where he/she is at all times.
 - Handle complete deletion and update of content eg if we delete a unit / we delete it and all of its children.
 - Create an interface for viewing the resources
 - Migrate to typescript using SWC compiler - It just enforces types thats it.
 - Keeping track of user interaction and completion using document ids , arrays and array methods.(Backend need!)
+- Polish youtube data api upload by handling access token expiration.Upload now works well!
 - Fetching documents securely with the exclusion of images.(Backend need!)
-- Inform user that his session has expired and that he needs to login again.

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY